wrightmat/dnd-eberron/characters/Verity.md

 Verity is from Dar Ilash in Pyrine.
 They serve as a guide to tourists of the area, who gives historical background and religious information (for a price).

 They found a call to adventure at Morgrave University on one of the many temple bulletin boards, and chartered a room on a ship to get to Khorvaire.

+### Motivation and Goal(s)

+Moral redemption for their past and present.
+Also acceptance from others (and to an extent from themself) in that she can be herself and still be accepted.